lanespotter/feedback/README.md

 Ride on!
 LaneSpotter Team

-Oh, and if you're an engineer who's interested in helping out, we're always interested in talking.
+Oh, and if you're an engineer who's interested in helping out, we're always up for talking.
 Hit us up at lynsie@lanespotter.bike.